ansys/pydpf-core/docs/source/getting_started/index.rst

         pip install -e .

-    * DPF Server is protected using license terms specified in the DPFUserLicensingAgreement.txt file that can be found on the Ansys Customer Portal.
-To accept the DPF User Licensing Agreement terms, the following environment flag must be set:
+    * DPF Server is protected using the license terms specified in the ``DPFUserLicensingAgreement.txt`` file, which is available on the Ansys Customer Portal.
+To accept these terms, you must set the following environment flag:

     .. code::